Colon-X: Advancing Intelligent Colonoscopy toward Clinical Reasoning: Abstract

 \section{Abstract}

-In this study, we present {\ourproject}, an open initiative aimed at advancing multimodal intelligence in colonoscopy.
-We begin by constructing {\ourdata}, the most comprehensive multimodal dataset ever built for colonoscopy, featuring over 1.1M+ visual question answering entries across 76 clinical findings and 18 multimodal tasks.
-Beyond serving as a community-wide data foundation, we further investigate a critical yet underexplored transition in colonoscopy -- evolving from \textbf{multimodal understanding} to \textbf{clinical reasoning}: (a) To capture the current landscape of multimodal understanding behaviors, we systematically assess the generalizability of 22 multimodal large language models and examine their reliability under human-induced perturbations.
+In this study, we present {\ourproject}, an open initiative aimed at advancing intelligent colonoscopy toward clinical reasoning.
+We begin by constructing {\ourdata}, the most comprehensive multimodal dataset ever built for colonoscopy, featuring over 1.1 million visual question answering entries across 76 clinical findings and 18 multimodal tasks.
+Beyond serving as a community-wide data foundation, we investigate a critical yet underexplored transition: (a) To capture the current landscape of multimodal understanding behaviors, we systematically assess the generalizability of 22 multimodal large language models in colonoscopy and examine their reliability under human-induced perturbations.
 The results reveal that clinical outputs from leading MLLMs remain far from robust and trustworthy. (b) To narrow this gap, we further explore reasoning-centric intelligence tailored for colonoscopy.
-Specifically, we curate {\ourdataR}, a clinically grounded reasoning dataset annotated through a multi-expert debating pipeline, and develop {\ourmodel}, the first R1-styled model incorporating task-adaptive rewarding and gradient-stable optimization techniques.
+Specifically, we curate {\ourdataR}, a clinically grounded reasoning dataset annotated through a multi-agent debating pipeline, and develop {\ourmodel}, the first R1-styled model that mitigates reward information collapse through task-adaptive rewards and gradient-stable policy optimization.
 Under data-scarce conditions, our {\ourmodel} achieves 56.61\% overall accuracy, outperforming supervised fine-tuning by 25.22\%, and sets a new reasoning-enabled baseline for multimodal colonoscopy analysis.
 All data and model resources are publicly available at \url{https://github.com/ai4colonoscopy/Colon-X}.